divblox/divblox.github.io/basic-training-exercise.md

 <i class="fa fa-expand"></i>
 </button>

 Now we can create the 'Tickets' page where users can create tickets.
+Note that we are not creating any new functionality, just reusing the 'create' component previously generated and placing it on its own page.

 <video id="TrainingExerciseStep3.2" muted="" playsinline="" preload="auto" autoplay>
   <source src="_basic-training-media/basic-training-exercise3.2.mp4" type="video/mp4">